MohammadSadeghMehrafzoon/ComposeDatePicker/README.md

 - ⚙️ Optimized architecture, ready to use in Compose-based projects
 - 📆 Support for selecting only month and year without requiring a day selection (ideal for use cases where day selection is unnecessary)
 - 🎨 Fully customizable UI: colors, fonts, sizes, and layout
+- 📅 Ability to provide an initial default date to be pre-selected when opening the Persian date picker, useful for cases where the user has previously selected a date and now needs to edit it.